dotnet/docs/includes/core-changes/aspnetcore/3.0/kestrel-transport-abstractions.md

-### Kestrel transport abstractions removed and made public
+### Kestrel: Transport abstractions removed and made public

 As part of moving away from "pubternal" APIs, the Kestrel transport layer APIs are exposed as a public interface in the `Microsoft.AspNetCore.Connections.Abstractions` library.